yildirimalper/sec-10k-filings-text-analysis/README.md

 ***23.** What is the vanishing gradient problem and how does it affect training?*

-**Answer:** In a model with multiple layers and activation function that maps large input space into smaller space such as sigmoid, the gradients (derivatives of the loss function) would get exponentially smaller with propagation.
-This, in turn, affects training adversely since the vanishing gradients causes significantly less updates in model's weights and biases.
+**Answer:** In a model with an activation function that maps large input space into smaller space such as `sigmoid` or `tanh`, the gradients (derivatives of the loss function) would get exponentially smaller during backpropagation.
+This, in turn, affects training adversely since the vanishing gradients causes significantly less updates in model's weights and biases, i.e., slower convergence.

 ***24.** Which model has a longer memory: RNN or Transformer?*

 **Answer:** It is clear that Transformer models have longer memory than Recurrent Neural Networks.
 It is one of the drawbacks of Recurrent Neural Networks on long sequences such that LSTM models developed to improve this thereafter.

-***25.** What is the fundamental component of the transformer architecture?*
+***25.** What is the fundamental component of the Transformer architecture?*

 **Answer:** Attention mechanism is the fundamental component of the transformer architecture such that the model assigns different words a relative importance (or namely, attention) to each other in a sequence.
 Attention mechanism significanlty improves the task of obtaining contextual information, therefore, is very prevalent in natural language processing tasks.